-Our development efforts for DSUVIA in the United States have been delayed as a result of the DSUVIA CRL from the FDA.
-At this time, we are uncertain as to the timeline for resubmission of the DSUVIA NDA to the FDA.
+Our development efforts for DSUVIA in the United States were delayed as a result of the DSUVIA CRL from the FDA.
 As a result, our ability to commercialize and generate revenues from DSUVIA in the United States has been delayed.
-Any disagreement with the EMA as to the results from SAP301, SAP302, and SAP303, and therefore any additional requirements imposed by the EMA prior to approval of the MAA, as well as any delay in approval by the EMA of the ARX-04 MAA, may also negatively impact our stock price and harm our business operations.
-We may be unable to successfully address the recommendations made in the DSUVIA CRL and resubmit the NDA for DSUVIA.
-Any additional delays in obtaining, or inability to obtain, regulatory approval would further delay or prevent us from commercializing DSUVIA in the United States and ARX-04 in Europe, generating revenues and potentially achieving profitability.
-If any of these events occur, we may be forced to delay or abandon our development efforts for DSUVIA in the United States and ARX-04 in the EU, which would have a material adverse effect on our business and could potentially cause us to cease operations.
+Any further delay in approval by the FDA of the resubmitted DSUVIA NDA, including the receipt of a second CRL for DSUVIA, or any delay in approval by the EC of the DZUVEO MAA, may also negatively impact our stock price and harm our business operations.
+Any additional delays in obtaining, or inability to obtain, regulatory approval would further delay or prevent us from commercializing DSUVIA in the United States and DZUVEO in Europe, generating revenues and potentially achieving profitability.
+If any of these events occur, we may be forced to delay or abandon our development efforts for DSUVIA in the United States and DZUVEO in Europe, which would have a material adverse effect on our business and could potentially cause us to cease operations.

-We depend on the clinical and regulatory success of ZALVISO, which may not receive regulatory approval in the United States.\
+We depend on the clinical and regulatory success of Zalviso, which may not receive regulatory approval in the United States.